-PolyJet tooling is a best fit for injection molding when:
+PolyJet 3D Printing is a good method for creating prototype injection molds when:

 - Low quantities are needed

 - Design changes are likely

 - Rapid prototyping from the final production plastic is important